en9apr/sphinx/_build/html/_sources/cavaleri.txt

 * Also as spray returns to the sea, it removes small waves (which hold the greatest wave induced stress) hence drag can be reduced in this way.
 * Also it is claimed that extremely young seas like in a hurricane would have reduced drag.

+Argument using only spray:

+* Spray may stay close to the surface, supressing turbulence, inhibiting momentum transfer to the sea - reducing drag
+* Spray may be accelerated by the mean airflow - increasing drag

 Quality of Modelled Wind Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~